2024 May 4 to 11

 In season, Vila Nova is a popular water sports center, but it still retains its quiet village charm.
 There’s so much to see and appreciate that we will spend two nights here.
 You’ll find beautiful coastal walks, unspoiled beaches, and many tascas and cafes where you can enjoy drinks and local cuisine.
 In ancient times this town is said to have harbored Hannibal and his Carthaginians during a storm.
-Tonight we will dine together in a local tasca.
+Tonight we will dine together at a local tasca.

 Day 5: Vila Nova de Milfontes (41 km – optional loop totals 74.7 km)

 After breakfast, we’ll set out on a loop ride that will take us past fields of wildflowers, and include a stop at a working windmill.
 You can choose the long one or the short one, both are equally satisfying when it comes to bike rides.
 This afternoon is free to relax on the beach, do some shopping or explore the town.
 We are happy to recommend some local hotspots for dinner tonight as you go off on your own.